Getting started with your indoor vegetable garden

 Heat and light / a propagator and grow lights

-Any plant can be grown in an artificial environment.
-Just watch on TV when they bust an illegal 'weed' plantation.
-The entire cycle of the weed plant is done indoors.
-Heating and lamps imitate the sun.
-Often the lamps have to be changed from bluer light to redder light as growth and flowering progresses.
-If you ever have the chance to talk to someone who grows weed, you can learn a lot.
-Not that I want to promote the cultivation of illegal things, far from it.
-There is a lot less money to be made with the vegetable garden.
-You can grow a cauliflower indoors under lamps, but it will be very expensive.
-What you can do is continue your hobby on a smaller scale in the winter.
-Of the three phases (germination, young plant and adult plant) that I describe above, I do the first two phases of some crops indoors.
-I give an example of my cultivation of peppers .
-I also germinate flowers, my tomatoes, lettuce, beets, fennel, onions, ... for indoors until the young plants can go outside.
+There's a lot less money to be made with a vegetable garden.
+You can grow cauliflower indoors under lights, but it will be very expensive.
+What you can do, however, is continue your hobby on a smaller scale during the winter.
+Of the three phases (germination, young plant, and mature plant) I describe above, I grow some crops indoors for the first two phases.
+I'll give you an example of my pepper crop.
+I also germinate flowers, tomatoes, lettuce, beets, fennel, onions, etc. indoors until the young plants can be moved outside.

 - Germination : I use a propagator for germination.
-This is a closed growing cabinet in which you can regulate the heat and light (6400 Kelvin growth lamps ).
-I germinate my pepper seeds in a modular tray at 28°C, the plants emerge in 4 days.
-In a spot in front of the window you can wait a long time, in the propagator it goes very quickly.
-In the beginning I leave the oxygen grids in the lid closed.
-As soon as I see something coming up I open the oxygen grids.
+This is a closed grow box where you can regulate the heat and light (6400 Kelvin grow lights).
+I germinate my pepper seeds in a modular tray at 28°C; the seedlings emerge in four days.
+In a spot in front of a window, you can wait a long time, but in the propagator, it happens very quickly.
+Initially, I leave the oxygen vents in the lid closed.
+As soon as I see anything emerge, I open the vents.
 The germination process is the foundation of a good plant.
-I let the seeds pre-germinate from the end of December.
+I pre-germinate the seeds from the end of December.
 It doesn't take a week.

 when does it go wrong